What is Total Quality Management?

 - Employee ownership, employee involvement: all employees participate in working toward common goals.
 Total employee commitment can only be obtained after fear has been driven from the workplace, when empowerment has occurred, and when the proper environment has been created.

-- Process based, process centered: TQM focuses on the creation and implementation of processes that provide organisations with the ability to find success, repeat and sustain.
+- Process based, process centered: TQM focuses on the creation and implementation of processes that provide organizations with the ability to find success, repeat and sustain.

 - System integration: TQM strategies revolve around leveraging every asset available to the company.
 This is best achieved through system integration that combines disparate parts of the business into a single, well coordinated machine.

-- Communication: during times of organisational change, as well as part of day-to-day operation, effective communications play a large part in maintaining morale and in motivating employees at all levels.
+- Communication: during times of organizational change, as well as part of day-to-day operation, effective communications play a large part in maintaining morale and in motivating employees at all levels.

-- Data driven, fact based: data is leveraged for the improvement of the organisation and decisions are made based on quantifiable facts not opinion.
+- Data driven, fact based: data is leveraged for the improvement of the organization and decisions are made based on quantifiable facts not opinion.

-- Continuous improvement: continuous improvement drives an organisation to be both analytical and creative in finding ways to become more competitive and more effective at meeting customer expectations.
+- Continuous improvement: continuous improvement drives an organization to be both analytical and creative in finding ways to become more competitive and more effective at meeting customer expectations.